roderickjackson-bradley/socket_io_app/work/w04/d4/02-mongoose-embedding/mongoose-embedding.md

 	app.use('/', reviewsRouter);
 	```

-- Note that for flexibility we will mount to root in _server.js_
+- Note that when mounting routers for _nested_ resources we need more flexibility in our paths, so we are going to mount to the root (`/`) path.

 ---
 #### Adding Movie Reviews - Step 3